 The SC827 is an proprietary form factor chassis designed to be used in a 2U rackmount configuration.
-The SC827 chassis provides a low-profile add-on card slot, a COM port, a VGA port, two USB 2.0 ports, one IPMI Ethernet port and two Ethernet ports per node.
+The SC827 chassis provides one low-profile and two full height add-on card slots, a COM port, a VGA port, two USB 2.0 ports, one IPMI Ethernet port and two Ethernet ports per node.